Roy Sievers: Legacy

 Ned Garver, who pitched in the American League during the 1950s, considered Sievers the best first baseman in the league during that time.
 Sal Maglie, star pitcher for the New York Giants who specialized in throwing the curveball, used Sievers as an example of a curveball hitter in a 1958 article for Sports Illustrated.

 At the time of his death in 2017, Sievers was the oldest living member of the expansion Senators team.
-At a time when achieving 300 home runs was still a rarity, he became only the 22nd ballplayer to reach the plateau; he is also the earliest to hit 300 career home runs and not eventually be elected to the Baseball Hall of Fame.
-In a 17-season career, Sievers was a .267 hitter with 318 home runs, 1,703 hits, and 1,147 RBI, in 1,887 games.
-Defensively, he compiled a career .989 fielding percentage.
-After his playing career ended, he served one season (1966) as a coach for the Cincinnati Reds and managed in the minor leagues.
 Sievers was one of only nine players to don the uniform of both the original and expansion Washington Senators teams, the others being Rudy Hernández, Héctor Maestri, Don Mincher, Camilo Pascual, Pedro Ramos, Johnny Schaive, Zoilo Versalles, and Hal Woodeshick.